AI Safety & Security - Stay Safe in the AI Age

 - โSpot AI videos by unnatural blinking, emotion mismatches, neck movements

-- โVoice clone scams - create family code word, always verify through video call
+- โVoice clone misleading schemes - create family code word, always verify through video call

-- โNever share SSN, passwords, credit cards, medical info, company secrets with AI
+- โNever share SSN, passwords, credit cards, medical info, company confidential data with AI

 - โAge-appropriate AI access - supervise young kids, educate teens, monitor usage